 Every section of your site is important for building links, but the more opt-in forms that you strategically place on your site, the more chances you’ll have to convert visitors into subscribers.

-Other strategic places where you can put your opt-in forms, to convert more visitors into subscribers are:
+There are many places where you can put your opt-in form to convert more visitors into subscribers are:

 - Below your single posts